All Products

 Document Center

 A cross table displays summary values of a field in a table and merges homogeneous data.
-One group of columns appears on the left side of the table, and another group appears on the upper side.
-At the intersection of rows and columns, data can be aggregated in various ways, such as sum, average, count, maximum, and minimum.
+One group of data is displayed in rows, and another group is displayed in columns.
+At the intersection of rows and columns, you can aggregate data in various ways, such as by sum, average, count, maximum, and minimum.
 This topic describes how to add data and configure styles for a cross table.

 Overview